mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 # FCC Domain Zone Overview

-Application zones are designed to allow a user to press a button on an operating system where applications that are associated to a geo-fence will be shown on the device to launch.
+Domain zones are designed to allow a user to press a button on an operating system where applications that are associated to a geo-fence will be shown on the device to launch.

+Currently the world wide internet domain system is horizontal, Domain Zones makes the web vertical.

 These are an alternative to QR Codes which can create a security risk for business and governments.